PrasannaPrasadShenoy/fury_road_rc_car/README.md

 # fury_road_rc_car
-Certainly!
-Below is a structured description for the README section of your GitHub repository for the RC car project:

----

-# RC Car Project

 ## Overview
 This project involves building a remote-controlled (RC) car using Arduino and various electronic components.
 The car can be controlled wirelessly via a remote controller or a smartphone app.